 December 16, 2025

 Over the last two years, we have worked, with the Caribbean Community's Implementation Agency for Crime and Security (CARICOM IMPACS) to pursue transparency in the Caribbean's fisheries sector and flag registries to reduce exploitation.
 We have now launched six reports - available HERE on our website and on the IMPACS website under the banner of "Fish & Flags: Supporting Caribbean States in Moving from Threatened to Thriving."
 This work was made possible through the support of Oceans 5.
 Oceans 5 is a sponsored project of Rockafeller Philanthropy Advisors.
+This event was in place of our normal Making Sense of Maritime Matters (MSOMM) webinars.
+For those with access to CBSI Connect, watch HERE.

 December 16, 2025